Skip to main content

 Fourth year psychology

 Welcome to your fourth year in Psychology at Deakin!
 Congratulations on being accepted into one of the fourth year courses – they are very competitive, so it really is a fantastic achievement.
-We are sure you have some questions about what happens next so we have made you a list of key dates so far (see below).
+We are sure you have some questions about what happens next so we have outlined the important information and key dates below.

 Research projects and supervisors

 As part of a fourth year psychology program, you will be allocated a year-long research project with a supervisor.
-You will then have an opportunity to see a list of the projects at the start of March 2023.
-We will do our best to try and accommodate everyone’s preferences, and we aim to give you a project that is in your top ten.
+You will then have an opportunity to see a list of the supervisors at the start of March 2024.
+We will do our best to try and accommodate everyone’s preferences, and we aim to assign you to a supervisor that is in your top ten.
 Meeting times and other requirements for research project work will be negotiated with your supervisor.
-Each project will be listed with the number of students that supervisors can take into the project.
 While some projects are in groups (there is more than one student on the project), every thesis and topic within the larger project is individualised.
 Everyone will individually submit and individually be marked on their thesis.

-Note: Part-time students starting in 2023 will not preference or be allocated a research project until 2024.
+Note: Part-time students starting in 2024 will not preference or be allocated a research project until 2025.
 Students finishing in T3 will not be disadvantaged in project preferencing.
-Preferencing system is not first in best dressed.
+The preferencing system is not first in best dressed.

 Research project key dates